google/comprehensive-rust/src/user-defined-types/deriving.md

 # Deriving

-You can ask Rust to derive a number of useful traits for your custom types, as follows:
+You can ask Rust to derive a number of useful behaviors for your custom types, as follows:

 ```rust,editable
 #[derive(Debug, Clone, Default)]